Today I’m sharing one simple idea/question to make decluttering easier and simplify the whole process of creating a clutter-free home!

 Yes, that’s right.
 Every.
 Single.
 Thing. in your home.

 Just think about it for a minute.
 Everything you own requires that you earned the money to buy it (or even go into debt because of it).
 Then you had to go out and buy it.
-Once you get it home, you have to put it away, clean it, pick it up, maintain it, organize it, repair it, look for it, etc.
+Once you get it home, you have to put it away, clean it, clean around it, pick it up, maintain it, organize it, repair it, look for it, etc.

 When you think about each item individually, it might not seem like